alxradz/cachestatsmicrobench/README.markdown

 To my surprise my LocalStripedLong implemetation was actually the winner by a reasonable margin.
 Closely followed by the Striped64 implementation.
 The atomic implementation performed worse than expected, and you can see contention kills it's performance as the threads are increased.

 I have released the LocalStripedLong implementation under the Apache License.
 Feel free to use it wherever.
-You also be happy to find it a home in a library somewhere.
+Would also be happy to find it a home in a library somewhere.

 Results
 -------